Riza V. Mauricio, Director

 Riza Mauricio, RN, PhD, CCRN, CPNP-PC/AC, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2012, through June 30, 2015.

-Mauricio, who lives in Sugar Land, Texas, has been actively engaged with AACN for nearly a decade, having served on a variety of review panels — including awards and scholarships — participating on the Advanced Practice Institute Planning Committee in 2003–2004 and the National Teaching Institute (NTI) Program Planning Committee in 2006–2007.
+Mauricio, who lives in Sugar Land, Texas, has been actively engaged with AACN for nearly a decade, having served on several review panels — including awards and scholarships — and participating on the Advanced Practice Institute (API) Planning Committee in 2003–2004 and the National Teaching Institute (NTI) Program Planning Committee in 2006–2007.

 She also helped develop the CCRN Pediatric Exam in 2003-2004, serves on the AACN Strategic Thinking Committee and is a past president of AACN’s Houston Gulf Coast Chapter.